yousefelassal/quote-cron/README.md

 > Every person, all the events of your life are there because you have drawn them there.
 What you choose to do with them is up to you.

 > Just as a solid rock is not shaken by the storm, even so the wise are not affected by praise or blame.

+> We are all something, but none of us are everything.